Wongaksa Pagoda

+Wongaksa Pagoda (Korean: 원각사지십층석탑) is a 12 meter tall, ten story marble pagoda located in Tapgol Park, Seoul, South Korea.

+It was made a National Treasure of South Korea in 1962.

+Description

-Wongaksa Pagoda is a twelve metre high ten storey marble pagoda in the center of Seoul, South Korea.
-It was constructed in 1467 to form part of Wongaksa temple, that King Sejo had founded two years before on the site of an older Goryeo-period temple, Heungbok-sa.
-The temple was closed and turned into a kisaeng house by the (later deposed) king known as Yeonsan-gun (1476 – 1506, r.
-1494-1506), and under his successor, King Jungjong (1488 – 1544, r.1506–1544) the site was turned into government offices.
+It was constructed in 1467, during the early Joseon period, at the temple Wongaksa.
+King Sejo had founded the temple two years prior to the pagoda's construction, on the site of an older Goryeo-period temple, Heungboksa.
+The temple was closed and turned into a kisaeng house by the (later deposed) king known as Yeonsan-gun (1476–1506, r.
+1494–1506), and under his successor, King Jungjong (1488–1544, r.
+1506–1544) the site was turned into government offices.
 The pagoda and a memorial stele commemorating the foundation of Wongaksa alone survived.
 The site of the temple was later occupied by houses.
 During the Imjin War of the 1590s, the top portion of the pagoda was pulled down and lay on the ground at the foot of the pagoda until it was replaced by American military engineers in 1947.

 Foreign visitors to Seoul in the late 19th century often went to admire the beautiful pagoda but it was almost inaccessible, hidden in the courtyard of a small house, and in 1897 John McLeavy Brown, the Irish financial advisor to King Gojong, was authorized by the king to turn the area into Seoul's first public park.
-He called it Pagoda Park, the name it had at the time of the 1919 March 1st Movement.
-Today the park is known as Tapgol (Pagoda) Park (탑골 공원) and the pagoda stands in a protective glass case.
-The Korean name literally means "ten storeyed stone pagoda of Wongaksa Temple site."
+He called it Pagoda Park, the name it had at the time of the 1919 March First Movement.
+Today the park is known as Tapgol Park and the pagoda stands in a protective glass case.